Nuix/discover-extension-sdk/README.md

 ## Installation
 `npm install ringtail-extension-sdk`

-If you want to run your extension in IE11, you'll also need polyfills for Promise and fetch:
+To support IE11, you'll also need to provide Promise and fetch polyfills, such as:

 `npm install promise-polyfill whatwg-fetch`

 > NOTE: This library only works in web browsers!
+For compatibility, UIXs must support all browsers that Ringtail supports - as of 2018-03-16 this includes: IE11, Chrome, and Edge.

 ## Getting Started
 To communicate with Ringtail, initialize the SDK then hook up listeners for events you're interested in.
 Here's an example that listens for and displays active document changes: